Xavier-Maruff/polaris/README.md

   Error(b)
 }

-//Test is a product type
-type Test {
+//Test is a record, which is sugar for a product type type Test {
   Test(
     name: String,